skip to content

 Feedback

 The regularity with which students will meet their supervisors will vary according to the nature and stage of the research programme.
-Students should clarify with their supervisors the frequency of these meetings and be prepared to take the initiative in arranging these discussions.
+Students should clarify the frequency of these meetings with their supervisors and be prepared to take the initiative in arranging these discussions.
 Students can expect to receive an online feedback report each term.

 Assessment